obsidiansystems/obelisk/README.md

   ~/code/myapp-deploy
 ```

-Next run `cd ~/code/myapp-deploy` to access your newly created depolyment directory, replace the default module.nix in the directory with
+Next run `cd ~/code/myapp-deploy` to access your newly created deployment directory, replace the default module.nix in the directory with

 ```nix
 { nixosPkgs, ... }: { config, lib, ... }: {